-Z. I. Dellillitions Exchange Transactions in which the contracting party receives approximately equal value Transactions in exchange for goods or services Exchange Rate the ratio at which the currencies of two countries are exchanged Exchange exchange gains or losses which result when the rate used to initially record an Differences item is different from the rate ruling at the final settlement date Foreign a currency other than the South African Rand Currency Forward an agreement with a commercial bank to exchange different currencies at a Exchange specified future date and at a specified exchange rate (the forward rate).
-Contract [FEC] Hedge a transaction by which future exchange gains or losses are controlled within agreed margins or entirely eliminated Local Supplier a supplier based in South Africa Overseas a supplier based in a foreign country Supplier Premium or the difference between the spot rate at the time of inception of the FEC and the discount on a forward rate specified in the contract forward exchange contract Settlement Date the date at which the supplier/creditor is actually paid

-Spot Date the exchange rate for immediate delivery of currencies to be exchanged at a particular time Tender Price the price quoted by a supplier in response to either a formal tender or a request for quotations.
+Exchange Transactions in which the ne contracting party receives approximately equal value Transactions in exchange for goods in exchange for goods or services Exchange Rate the ratio at which the cu the ratio at which the currencies of two countries are exchanged Exchange exchange gains or loss exchange gains or losses which result when the rate used to initially record an Differences item is different from the item is different from the rate ruling at the final settlement date Foreign a currency other than the a currency other than the South African Rand Currency Forward an agreement with a co mmercial bank to exchange different currencies at a Exchange specified future date an d at a specified exchange rate (the forward rate).
+Contract [FEC] Hedge a transaction by which tuture exchange gains or losses are controlled within agreed margins or entir ely eliminated Local Supplier a supplier based in Sou th Africa Overseas a supplier based in a fo a supplier based in a foreign country Supplier Premium or the difference between the difference between the spot rate at the time of inception of the FEC and the discount on a forward rate specified in forward rate specified in the contract forward exchange contract Settlement Date the date at which the su ipplier/creditor is actually paid Spot Date the exchange rate for in nmediate delivery of currencies to be exchanged at a particular time Tender Price the price quoted by a si upplier in response to either a formal tender or a request for quotations.